How to partition a hard drive

 Now you're ready to do the actual parititoning.
 Windows 7 and 8 both come with a reasonably useful partitioning tool.
 It will probably serve your needs, and if it doesn't, you'll know soon enough.

 In Windows 7, click Start, or inWindows 8, go to the Search charm.
-Either way, type partitions (and yes, you need the s), then select Create and format hard disk partitions.
+Either way, type

 The Disk Management program will come up.
 To shrink the existing partition, right-click it and select Shrink Volume.